 Students take all courses in five parallel streams:

 Students take a combination of core and optional papers from the following:

-Part A2 Examinations (3rd year, Theory, Practical for Field Course)
+Part A2 Examinations: Theory, Practical for Field course: BA Hons (Geology)

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.